 Join the Clinic Where You Completed Your Clinical Internship

 The clinic where you completed your clinical internship may be interested in hiring you to fill a full-time role.
-This is a great option when beginning your career, because the clinic already has experience with your work.
+This is a great option when beginning your career because the clinic already has experience with your work.

 Consider Starting an Independent Practice or Partnership

-You may also open an independent practice if you’re interested in going into business for yourself or reaping the benefits of a flexible schedule.
+You may also open an independent practice if you’re interested in going into business for yourself and reaping the benefits of a flexible schedule.
 You might also consider partnering with another SLP to start a small practice.

 Pursue Job Opportunities